Nora-ai/Cat-Meme-Constructor/README.md

 <br>

 ### Description
-_Everyone loves a cat meme! **Cat Meme Constructor** allows users to choose a random image or categorized cat image and customize it with a caption, filters, and colorful borders.
+_Everyone loves a cat meme! **Cat Meme Constructor** allows users to choose a random image or categorized cat image and customize it with a caption, filters, and styled borders.
 Save the meme (or multiple memes) to your meme library, or save them to your desktop._

 <br>